Curious what Hangul Day is all about?

-October 9th is Hangul Day in South Korea.
-Hangul Day is celebrated on January 15th north of the DMZ.
-Hangul Day is a day set aside to celebrate the Korean alphabet, known as Hangul.
-The day is known as 한글날 (Hangulnal) in Korean, and is also known as ‘Hangul Proclamation Day’.
+Hangul Day is a holiday set aside to celebrate the Korean alphabet, known as Hangul (or “Hangeul”).
+The day is known as 한글날 (Hangulnal) in Korean.
+It is also known as “Hangul Proclamation Day.”

 History of Hangul

 Most alphabets around the world have mysterious, unknown origins.
 They slowly evolved from pictures into symbols that represent sounds.

 During the fifteenth century, Koreans used Chinese characters to write.
-These characters are known as ‘Hanja’, and are still occasionally seen in Korea, particularly on calendars.
+These characters are known as “Hanja” and are still occasionally seen in Korea, particularly on calendars.
 As Korean is grammatically very different from Chinese, writing Korean using Hanja was an almost impossible task.
-As a result, only the elite in Korea were literate.
+As a result, only the elite people in Korea were literate.

 Is Hangul Difficult to Learn?